 Electric vehicle rebates

-B.C. residents, businesses, non-profit organizations and local government organizations who purchase or lease qualifying new vehicles are eligible for up to $3,000 off the pre-tax sticker price, thanks to the government's CEVforBC™ program.
+Residents, businesses, non-profit organizations and local government organizations in B.C. who purchase or lease qualifying new vehicles are eligible for up to $3,000 off the pre-tax sticker price, thanks to the government of B.C.'s CEVforBC™ program.

-Here's the breakdown of the incentive amounts for the purchase of different types of vehicles:
+Here's the breakdown of the incentive amounts for the purchase or lease of each vehicle type:

 - $3,000 for purchase or lease of a new battery electric vehicle (BEV/EV).

 - $1,500 for purchase or lease of a plug-in hybrid electric vehicle (PHEV).